Systemic Family Therapy

 Confidentiality and Professional Ethics

 If we happen to meet outside the therapeutic setting, I will not acknowledge our professional relationship in order to protect client confidentiality.
-Clients are, of course, free to share their experiences as they wish.
+Clients are, of course, free to share their own experiences as they wish.

 Frequently Asked Questions